-- Credits from nationally accredited institutions - Documentation of professional training courses - · Licenses and certificates earned - Essays relating to life experiences (30-credit maximum)
+- Documentation of professional training courses - Licenses and certificates earned - Essays relating to life experiences (30-credit maximum)

-Meeting with an Academic Counselor and attendance at a Student Assessment Workshop are mandatory for submission of a portfolio.
+Meeting with an Academic Counselor is mandatory for submission of a portfolio.
 A maximum of 60 credits may be earned through any combination of APL and credit by examination toward a Bachelor degree.
 A maximum of 24 credits may be applied toward an Associate degree.
+These credits do not apply to residency requirements.